Instant English Class! Learn English with Videos on These 9 Interactive Online Lesson Sites

 While they have tons of video clips for a variety of topics, check out their “Learning English Videos” section for specific videos about the English language.

-FluentU has made it their mission to expand language learning beyond traditional textbooks.
-They realize it’s easy to remember words you hear through material that means something to you.
-That’s why their website features videos from many different genres that will help an English learner like you understand English the way it’s naturally spoken.
+FluentU’s mission is to expand language learning beyond traditional textbooks.
+It’s easy to remember words you hear through material that means something to you—that’s why FluentU features videos from many different genres that will help an English learner like you understand English the way it’s naturally spoken.

 Keep in mind that FluentU is great for learners of any age and level—it may just be an especially great resource for older and more advanced English learners, since it puts native materials right in front of you.